 Continuing professional development (CPD), or continuing professional learning (CPL) within marketing is important.
 For me, the benefits are the following:

 This is an interesting conclusion to come to - engagement is the information that the public have access to, because they're interacting with and reacting to posts.
 A quick piece of market research can be conducted by anyone with Business Facebook access merely by drafting political ads, which would reveal expected impressions and CPM figures.

 Ad spend transparency is the right thing to do.
 Demographic targeting info would surely be next?
 But this is covered too - people mostly do have access as to why Facebook shows them ads - they can click on a question mark that says "Why…

 …political will for positive change.
 Take, for example, calls for transparency in political spending.
 If the desired outcome is to monitor the spread of particular messages, and social media companies only offer ad spending data, and not information about impressions and engagement, there are gaps we must seek to fill.
 Transparency is a tool, not an end in itself; we must reflect carefully on what we want to achieve …

 Ofcom is a communications regulator in the UK, whose remit includes regulating televisual content, radio content, postal communications and telecoms at large, which includes mobile/cell phone regulations.

 It also acts as a competition authority, although this remit does not have a large or reaching effect in the mobile/cell phone sector.

 Ofcom is charged with representing the interests of government, citizens, and citizens-as-customers.
 In similar fashion to various anti-trust laws, Ofcom must promote competition between companies from across the media, postal and telecoms sectors while also and ensuring the public is not harmed by comms or content.

-✨Articles on New Realities, as per: linguistics, health, computing, philosophy, XR, marketing, privacy, narrative, cleantech. ✨ MarTech/Writer by day.
+✨Blog about New Realities re: linguistics, health, computing, philosophy, XR, marketing, privacy, narrative, cleantech. ✨ Views ≠ my employers’ or clients